Discover Thailand

 It's advisable to consult with your healthcare provider about recommended vaccinations before traveling to Thailand.
 Common vaccinations include those for Hepatitis A, Hepatitis B, Typhoid, and Tetanus.
 Travelers should also take precautions against mosquito-borne diseases like dengue fever and malaria, especially if visiting rural areas.

-• Rental Motorbikes and Cars: Popular for exploring at your own pace, but ensure you have a valid license and understand local traffic laws.
+Thailand offers a variety of transportation options: • Taxis and Ride-Sharing: Widely available in cities like Bangkok. • Tuk-Tuks: Iconic and convenient for short distances. • Buses and Trains: Affordable and connect major cities and regions. • Domestic Flights: Efficient for long distances. • Rental Motorbikes and Cars: Popular for exploring at your own pace, but ensure you have a valid license and understand local traffic laws.

 Thailand uses a voltage of 220V with a frequency of 50Hz.
 The plug types are A, B, C, and O. It's a good idea to bring a universal adapter if your devices use different plug types.